FischbachLab/nf-ninjamap/README.md

 ## [ninjaMap workflow](workflow.md)

-## Command line example for a single sample in local mode
+## Command line example for a single sample for files stored in an S3 bucket on a local server
 ```{bash}
 nextflow run \
 main-local.nf \